 Emeritus Professor JP van Niekerk

-Emeritus Professor ‘JP’ is a former Dean of the UCT Faculty of Health Sciences; Managing Editor of the Health and Medical Publishing Group (HMPG) that publishes the South African Medical Journal; President of the South African Medical Association; President of the Association of Medical Schools of Africa and Executive Council of the World Federation for Medical Education.
+Emeritus Professor ‘JP’ is a former Dean of the UCT Faculty of Health Sciences; President of the South African Medical Association; President of the Association of Medical Schools of Africa and Executive Council of the World Federation for Medical Education.
 He was a member of the task force that developed the World Federation for Medical Education (WFME) International Standards in Medical Education.
+He is currently an Editor Emeritus of the SA Medical Journal.

 Professor Gregory Hussey

-Gregory Hussey is currently the interim Dean in the Faculty of Healthy Sciences (FHS) at the University of Cape Town (UCT) and is also the Director of Vaccines for Africa Initiative in the FHS.
-He was until recently Deputy Dean responsible for research in the FHS and also held the position of Director of the Institute of Infectious Diseases and Molecular Medicine at UCT, from 2004 until the end of 2010.
+Gregory Hussey is currently the Director of Vaccines for Africa Initiative in the Faculty of Health Sciences (FHS) at UCT.
+He served as the Interim Dean of the FHS from 2015-2016 and prior to that was the Deputy Dean responsible for research in the Faculty.
+He also held the position of Director of the Institute of Infectious Diseases and Molecular Medicine at UCT, from 2004 until the end of 2010.
 Prior to taking up the Director’s position in 2004 he was Professor and Head of Paediatric Infectious Diseases in the School of Child and Adolescent Health at UCT and consultant to the Red Cross Children’s Hospital in Cape Town.

 Mr. Dudley Cloete-Hopkins